amythest14/linked-blog-starter-md/A Level/Psychology/Huish 30/Huish 30 Weeks 1-4.md

 ###### Q3: Read the article below. ```Research by social learning theorists into gender development has shown that children learn many of their gender-related behaviours from others.
 There are many examples of children copying the behaviour of adults, such as a young girl trying on her mother’s make-up.
 Of course, there are many reasons why some adult behaviours or actions seen by children are not copied.``` Briefly explain what social learning theorists mean by *modelling* in relation to gender development.
 Refer to the article above in your answer.

-In social learning theory, modelling is the blah blah blah
+In social learning theory, modelling is the blah blah blah blah blah blah